nichoth/template-ssc/README.md

 ## use

-Fork this or use github's 'template' button.
-Then edit the source code in `src/main` and `src/render`.
+Use github's 'template' button, or clone this then `rm -rf .git && git init`.
+Then `npm init` and edit the source code in `src/main` and `src/render`.

 ### run
 ```